Attacks in Israel, West Bank kill 3 in worsening violence

 Nearly 90 Palestinians have been killed by Israeli fire in the West Bank since the start of the year, at least half of them affiliated with militant groups, according to an Associated Press tally.
 During that time, 17 people have been killed in Palestinian attacks on Israelis — all but one of them civilians.

-After the deadly shooting in the West Bank, Netanyahu and Defense Minister Yoav Gallant toured the site in the Jordan Valley and vowed to catch the attacker.

-“It's just a matter of time, and not much time, until we settle the score,” Netanyahu said.
+“It's just a matter of time, and not much time, until we settle the score,” Netanyahu said as he toured the site of the deadly shooting in the West Bank with Defense Minister Yoav Gallant.
 “We acted in Lebanon, we acted in Gaza, we beefed up forces in the field."

 Al-Aqsa has long been a nexus of the Israeli-Palestinian conflict, and the skirmishes between Palestinian worshippers and Israeli police at the holy compound this week spiraled into a regional confrontation.
 The mosque sits on a hilltop sacred to both Muslims and Jews.
 In 2021, an escalation triggered by clashes there spilled over into an 11-day war between Israel and Gaza’s Hamas rulers.